thaliproject/thali/AndroidP2P.md

 In Android 5.0 this limitation was fixed.
 So in theory an Android 4.x device can detect an Android 5.x device but not vice versa.

+Also note that even if an app only wants to run on 5.0 and higher it still may not be possible to use BLE peripheral capabilities.
+This is because not all Android devices have the right hardware to be a BLE periphals.
+So just because a phone is running 5.0 or higher doesn't mean it necessarily can be a peripheral.
+Hence we'll probably need to support Wi-Fi direct for a while.

 We will eventually need to support BLE both because it has powerful advantages in terms of battery power that make it a great discovery mechanism for Android 5.x but also because it's about the only discovery mechansim that works well with iOS.

 Nevertheless everything isn't perfect in Android BLE land.
 There is a limit on how many advertisers can use the BLE periphal at the same time.
 So what is Thali supposed to do when all the slots are filled up?!?!
 I don't see anyway to mux them or something.
 We'll have to figure this out.